 Famous Celebrity Girls with Mythological Names

-Clearly, celebrities are latching on to the storied and meaningful names that are available in mythology and providing their children with a lifetime of associations with these amazing and awe-inspiring myths and characteristics.
+Celebrities are latching on to the storied and meaningful names available in mythology and providing their children with a lifetime of associations with these amazing and awe-inspiring myths and characteristics.

-American singer-songwriter Erykah Badu is known for her songs that touch upon mysticism and the deep connections of humanity.
+American singer-songwriter Erykah Badu is known for her songs that touch upon mysticism and humanity’s deep connections.
 Perhaps it should come as no surprise, then, that she chose a mythical name for her daughter, Mars.
-Mars is the god of war in Roman mythology and is one of the most powerful gods in the entire canon.
+Mars is the god of war in Roman mythology and one of the most powerful gods in the canon.

 Actress Constance Marie named her daughter Luna.
-Luna is the divine embodiment of the moon, and the name is both simple and beautiful while connecting to the millennia-long connection and fascination human beings have had with the moon.
+Luna is the divine embodiment of the moon.
+The name is simple and beautiful while connecting to the millennia-long connection and fascination human beings have had with the moon.
 From thanking it for our harvests to setting foot on it in the space race, the moon has been a constant source of inspiration and wonder in our history.

 Jake & Stephanie McLaughlin opted to name their daughter the strong, pretty name of Freya.
 Freya is the goddess of love and fertility in Norse mythology.